-Some children who have repeat infections that seem to go away in between may receive a smaller, daily dose of antibiotics to prevent new infections.
+Some children have repeat ear infections that seem to go away between episodes.
+They may receive a smaller, daily dose of antibiotics to prevent new infections.

 If an infection does not go away with the usual medical treatment, or if a child has many ear infections over a short period of time, the doctor may recommend ear tubes.

-If the adenoids are enlarged, surgical removal of the adenoids may be considered, especially if you continue to have ear infections.
-Removing tonsils does not seem to help with ear infections.
+If the adenoids are enlarged, removing them with surgery may be considered if ear infections continue to occur.
+Removing tonsils does not seem to help prevent ear infections.

-Generally, an ear infection is a minor medical problem that gets better without complications.
 Most children will have minor, short-term hearing loss during and right after an ear infection.
-This is due to fluid lingering in the ear.
+This is due to fluid in the ear.
 Fluid can stay behind the eardrums for weeks or even months after the infection has cleared.